Employee retention – how an intranet can tackle churn issues

 This doesn’t even take into account disruptions, delays in processes, and the impact on colleagues.
 With such a weighty price tag associated with each person within a business, employee retention is a massive focus for every business.

 You’re not going to be able to keep every single worker happy.
 However, it’s certainly possible to create a loyal workforce where the majority of your people stay with your organization for a prolonged time period.
-So, what’s the secret to keeping employee churn low?
+So, what’s the secret to effective employee retention strategies?

 How an intranet can improve employee retention